chaitanyaviriyala/chaitanyaviriyala.github.io/_pages/about.md

 # Chaitanya Viriyala

-Chaitanya Viriyala is currently a third year Engineering Student in the Data Analysis and Applications in Signal and Image Processing [DATASIM] Option, at Ecole Centrale de Nantes.
-He will graduate in September 2021 with a Major in DATASIM and minor in International Business Development [IBM].
+Chaitanya Viriyala is an engineer who specializes in making sense of large amounts of data and has a talent for improving energy use and health care with technology.
+He studied engineering in India, learning about electricity and electronics, and now uses those skills across France.
+He's great at solving tricky problems with data and making computer systems smarter and more helpful.
 In his free time, Chaitanya enjoys traveling, reading books and building technology.

 ### The three big ones in life are wealth, health, and happiness.
 We pursue them in that order, but their importance is reverse -  [@naval](https://twitter.com/naval)